Do you have what it takes to be a Deltona Firefighter?

 What are the requirements to become a Florida certified Emergency Medical Technician or Paramedic?

-- The Florida Department of Health oversees EMT and paramedic certifications and provides detailed information about each at their website, here: Florida EMT/Paramedic Certification Requirements
+- The Florida Department of Health oversees EMT and paramedic certifications and provides detailed information about Certification Requirements on their website.

 Where can I get training in order to become a Florida State certified EMT or Paramedic?